 We offer a free employment and training service through the Octavia Foundation.
-The service is available to Octavia tenants as well as other residents over the age of 14 who live in Westminster, Kensington & Chelsea, Brent or Hammersmith & Fulham.
+The service is available to Octavia tenants aged 16 and over who live in Westminster, Kensington & Chelsea, Brent or Hammersmith & Fulham.

 We tailor our service to each person's needs and our aim is to build relationships and support people over long periods of time.
 We can provide help with: